MicrosoftDocs/power-platform/power-platform/admin/geographical-availability-copilot.md

 | Asia</br>Canada</br>India</br>Japan</br>South Africa</br>South America</br>South Korea</br>United Arab Emirates | United States | Yes | Complete the steps in [Enable data movement across regions](#enable-data-movement-across-regions). |

 ## Enable data movement across regions
-If your environment is hosted in a region that requires data movement across regions to use copilots and generative AI features, you need to consent to the terms of use on the Move data across regions option in the Power Platform admin center.
+If your environment is hosted in a region that requires data movement across regions to use copilots and generative AI features, you need to consent to the terms of use on the **Move data across regions** checkbox in the Power Platform admin center.

 1. Sign in to the [Power Platform admin center](https://admin.powerplatform.microsoft.com).